tvanantwerp/tomvanantwerp.com/src/essays/losing-50lbs.md

 Without a lot of exogenous carbohydrate to break down for energy, the body starts to switch over to using stored fat.
 This fat is broken down into chemicals called ketones, hence the diet's name.
 You can measure this innaccurately with urine tests or accurately with blood tests; I did neither because my only goal was fat loss, which the scale measured well enough.

+Thankfully I already didn't drink soda (a massive source of sugar), nor were breads and pastas a staple of my diet.
+It wasn't too hard to cut out carbs by just paying more attention to what I was eating.
+Simple actions, like: Not buy that box of Trader Joe's ice cream sandwiches that you finish in one sitting.
+Choosing salads instead of sandwiches for lunch.
+Passing up leftover cookies in the office kitchen.
+[Tracking what I ate and keeping myself within bounds.](#tracking-the-data)

 Restricting the window of time in which I ate helped as well.
-One of the obstacles to weight loss is high insulin, which can be thought of as a storage hormone.
-When we eat, the body releases insulin to tell cells to store excess energy for later.
+One of the obstacles to weight loss is high insulin.
+Insulin can be thought of as a storage hormone telling cells to take energy out of the blood and save it for later.
+Eating triggers insulin release, though in different amounts depending on what and how much you ate.
 While insulin is high, you can't really use what's in storage in your fat cells.
 This is one of the reasons a lot of dieters end up hungry and cold all the time: they are consuming fewer calories, but not lowering insulin—so their body compensates by lowering metabolic rate.[^6]

 The popular label for my time-restricted feeding plan was 18:6, or 18 hours fasted each day with a 6 hour eating window.
 It's honestly very easy (e.g., lunch and noon and dinner before 6pm, skipping breakfast) and was the longest eating window I could use and still see results.
 16:8 is another popular window, but I noticed my weight loss stalled if I used it.
 Sometimes I did extended fasts for an entire day or two, which were helpful for breaking through plateaus.